SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 }
 ```

-With this change, the method name `addProject` aligns clearly with the collection `projects`, allowing the domain concept of
+With this change, the method name `addProject` becomes more intuitive and aligns seamlessly with the `projects` collection, allowing the
-`Project` to begin surfacing more clearly.
+domain concept of `Projects` to emerge more clearly.

 #### Recognize code smells